 - The late Andrew Reneau, ’46, the grandson of slaves, was the first African-American family court commissioner in Milwaukee County.

-- Jose Olivieri, ’81, is a partner at Michael Best & Friedrich LLP and is a founding member and past president of the Wisconsin Hispanic Lawyers Association.
+- Jose Olivieri, ’81, is the Managing Partner of the Milwaukee office of Michael Best & Friedrich LLP and is a founding member and past president of the Wisconsin Hispanic Lawyers Association.

 - Ulice Payne, Jr.,’82, was a member of the Marquette 1977 NCAA championship basketball team.
 He is former president and CEO of the Milwaukee Brewers (the first African-American CEO of a Major League Baseball franchise).